Complex behavior from intrinsic motivation to occupy action-state path space: Discussion

 \section{Discussion}

-Often, the success of agents in nature is not measured by the amount of reward or profit obtained, but by their ability to expand in state space and perform complex behaviors.
-Here we have proposed that the ultimate goal of intelligence is to `occupy path space': by moving, agents can reach large portions of action-state space to spread energy beyond what their physical components could do in isolation.
-In a Markov decision process setting, we have shown that an intuitive notion of path occupancy is well-formalized by the future action-state path entropy, and we have proposed that behavior is driven by the maximization of this sole intrinsic goal.
-External rewards are thus the means to move and reach a bigger action-state space, not the goal of behavior.
+Often, the success of agents in nature is not measured by the amount of reward obtained, but by their ability to expand in state space and perform complex behaviors.
+Here we have proposed that a major goal of intelligence is to `occupy path space'.
+Extrinsic rewards are thus the means to move and occupy action-state path space, not the goal of behavior.
+In an MDP setting, we have shown that the intuitive notion of path occupancy is captured by future action-state path entropy, and we have proposed that behavior is driven by the maximization of this intrinsic goal --the maximum occupancy principle (MOP).
 We have solved the associated Bellman equation and provided a convergent iterative map to determine the optimal policy.

-In four examples we have shown that, indeed, this single principle along with the embodiment of the agent into a physical system and an environment leads to complex behaviors that are not observed in other simple reward maximizing agents.
-Efficient occupancy of physical space by a moving agent, hide-and-seek behavior and variable escaping routes in a mouse-cat example, dancing in a realistic cartpole dynamical system and altruistic behavior in an agent-and-pet duet are all behaviors that strike us as being playful, curiosity-driven and energetic.
-Further, to the human eye, it is remarkable that these behaviors look genuinely goal-directed, although the agent does not have any externally designed goal, but rather intrinsic motivation to maximizing discounted future path action-state entropy.
+In several discrete and continuous state examples we have shown that MOP, along with the agent's constraints and dynamics, leads to complex behaviors that are not observed in other simple reward maximizing agents.
+Quick filling of physical space by a moving agent, hide-and-seek behavior and variable escaping routes in a predator-prey example, dancing in a realistic cartpole dynamical system, altruistic behavior in an agent-and-pet duo and successful, vigorous movement in a high-dimensional quadruped are all behaviors that strike as being playful, curiosity-driven and energetic.
+To the human eye, these behaviors look genuinely goal-directed, like approaching to the food source when the energy level is low or escaping from the cat when it gets close to the mouse (see Figs. \ref{fig:fourrooms}c and \ref{fig:cat_mouse}d).
+Although MOP agents do not have any extrinsically designed goal, like eating or escaping, they generate these deterministic, goal-directed behaviors whenever necessary so that they can keep moving in the future and maximize future path action-state entropy (see Supplemental Sec. \ref{sec:maxentRLgoal}).
+These results show that the presence of internal states (e.g. energy) and absorbing states (e.g, having zero energy or being eaten) are critical for generating interesting behaviors, as getting close to different types of absorbing states triggers qualitatively different behaviors.
+This capability of adapting variability depending on internal states has been overlooked in the literature and is essential to obtaining the goal-directed behaviors we have shown here.
+In parallel, when basic energy and safety conditions are met, behaviors are lively and somewhat risky, like when the cartpole gets close to the borders of the arena, and therefore our approach can lead to novel ways of thinking about risk--seeking behaviors \cite{fei_risk-sensitive_2020}.